 Sometimes, it’s easy to get distracted.
 With TV on demand and social media everywhere, there’s a lot to grab the attention.
 But resisting temptation and saving for the future are some of the keys to balanced money management.

 For children, it may be even easier than for adults to get distracted.
-Parents and guardians have an important role in helping kids learn the skills of impulse control, and saving for future goals.
+Adults have an important role in helping kids learn the skills of impulse control, and saving for future goals.
 Teaching these skills early in life can help promote a healthier relationship with money in adulthood, when they may be faced with saving for large purchases like cars and homes.

 Find teachable moments